ethersphere/swarm/swarm/docs/smash/smash.rst

 **Failure:**

 14. If at any time during the audit process there is no response to an audit request about a chunk, the guardian of that chunk is looked up by the responsible auditor and is sent an Ash proof request.
-Upon receiving a repsonse to the ASH proof request, the auditor verifies the proof and calculates the ASH secret and proceeds according to A-1--A-8.
+Upon receiving a repsonse to the ASH proof request, the auditor verifies the proof and calculates the ASH secret and proceeds according to steps 1--8.
 If there is no response, the audit is escalated and litigation on the blockchain starts: the auditor sends the ASH proof challenge to the blockchain accusing the guardian of having lost the chunk in question.
 From here on the standard deadline for refutation starts.
 The exact procedure is discussed in :cite:`ethersphere2016sw3`.

 15. Errors are detected in two ways: either an intermediate auditor finds that one of their children returned an audit secret that does not match the verification bits, or the main auditor finds that the final secret does not match the respective MASH.
 When this happens we need to find the culprit, i.e., the node that lost the chunk.
 This is done by sending out successive ASH proof challenges.
 Luckily, due to the iterative error coding scheme used (in which one segment's ASH is the input to the seed of the next challenge), once an error occurs the probability of it staying undetected falls exponentially.
 Therefore the culprit is most likely to be among the most recently audited chunks.